BLM Grassroots Santa Clarita Valley

 RESTORATIVE JUSTICE AND STRUGGLE

-We intentionally build and nurture a beloved community that is bonded together through a beautiful struggle that is restorative, not depleting.
+We intentionally build and nurture a beloved community that is bonded together through a beautiful struggle, rooted in our abolitionist agenda and the principles of the Black freedom movement.
+This struggle is restorative, not depleting, empowering us to harness community power.

 TRANS AFFIRMING